-I took the personality test at MyPersonility, which categorised me as a ENTP.
+I took a MBTI personality test which classified me as a ENTP.
 This test is based on Carl Jung’s theory of psychological types and the personality research of Myers-Briggs.
 Here’s how they describe it:

 ENTPs are logical, innovative, curious and downright inventive.
 They see possibilities for improvement everywhere and possess the ability to understand complex concepts.
 ENTPs are introspective and carefree nonconformists.
 They often neglect the more common areas of life while pursuing new solutions.
 ENTPs can be good conversationalists and exciting company.